bekdepo/wininotify/README.md

 # wininotify
-A library/utility to give features like inotify(of Linux) like capability in windows through a filter driver
+A library/utility to give features like inotify(of Linux) like capability in windows through a filter driver.
+This project is still under development.